-MELINDA: Interestingly, I’d say that the super-Ash stuff bothers me less in these volumes than it has previously, partly because we’ve already been asked to accept that he got his training from super-assassin Blanca, but also just because nothing we’re being asked to believe now is really any more extraordinary than what we’ve seen from him already.
+MJ: Interestingly, I’d say that the super-Ash stuff bothers me less in these volumes than it has previously, partly because we’ve already been asked to accept that he got his training from super-assassin Blanca, but also just because nothing we’re being asked to believe now is really any more extraordinary than what we’ve seen from him already.
 We’ve seen Ash spout off strategic and political details about remote foreign governments and we’ve seen him effectively take out pretty much everyone he’s ever fought in close combat (which surely required the techniques he’s explaining to the guys here).
 At this point I feel like we’ve either already bought into Yoshida’s super-Ash or we haven’t, and if we have, it’s pretty much par for the course. :) I know I’ve been one of the biggest complainers on this front before now, but at this point, I’ve made my peace with it.

-ROBIN: I have to agree with you here, Melinda, in that whatever genius Ash displays is something I’ve come to accept at this point in the series.
+ROBIN: I have to agree with you here, MJ, in that whatever genius Ash displays is something I’ve come to accept at this point in the series.
 Unrealistic though it may be, I’ve gotten over objecting to it as often even as it still bothers me occasionally.

 I do appreciate that Sing, Eiji, and Cain are all good at what they know how to do but are not anywhere near Ash’s level of innovation and strategic brilliance.
 Cain, who I kind of adore, is shown to be an excellent leader and a clever guy, and I appreciate that his normal level of competence is displayed and appreciated within the story.